• Skip to primary navigation

 Completing your New Registrant Year

-After a New Registrant has practised in an established practice for a period of one year and attended a minimum of 30 births as a primary midwife as well as 30 births as a second midwife, they must declare that they have completed their new registrant conditions and submit the New Registrant’s Clinical Experience Reporting Form (above) to the College.
+After a New Registrant has practised in an established practice for a period of one year and attended a minimum of 30 births as a primary midwife as well as 30 births as a second midwife, they must declare that they have completed their new registrant conditions and submit the New Registrant Conditions Reporting Form to the College.

 The College will process the form and if both conditions have been met, the new registrant conditions will be lifted from the midwife’s certificate of registration.